rbrigden/audio-trimmer-ruby/README.md

  trimmer.trim start:0, finish:35, output:'/path/to/output_file'

 ```
-You can also just trim from a position to the end of the file.
+Trim from a position to the end of the file.
 Just omit the finish field. e.g.
 ```ruby
 require 'audio_trimmer'